pribanacek/cicadas/README.md

 ![Monad diagram](https://upload.wikimedia.org/wikipedia/commons/thumb/0/07/Coherence_law_for_the_unit_of_a_monad.svg/150px-Coherence_law_for_the_unit_of_a_monad.svg.png)

-The commutative diagram representing the monad category above may be expressed in the CICADAS language with the following:
+The commutative diagram representing the identity laws of monads above may be expressed in the CICADAS language with the following:

 ```
 size 4.0, 4.0